MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-shifts-for-firstline-workers-in-teams.md

 ms.topic: article
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to set up and manage Shifts in Teams for firstline workers in your organization.
+description: Learn how to set up and manage the Shifts app in Teams for firstline workers in your organization.
 localization_priority: Normal
 MS.collection: Strat_MT_TeamsAdmin
 appliesto: